YagoAndrade/Project-Management-App/README.md

-# Project Management App on Rails
+# Project Management App using Ruby on Rails

 This is a simple project management app implemented with Ruby (2.7.3) on Rails (6.
 1. 3.
 2).